raymond-git/DogApi-Project/README.md

 - Connect to MongoDB: Open a new terminal window and use the command "mongo" to connect to the MongoDB server.
 This will open the MongoDB shell, where you can interact with the database.
 - Create a database: To create a new database, use the command "use <database_name>".
 For example, "use mydb" will create a new database called "mydb".

-**Installation**  I initiated the process by creating a React application by adhering to the guidelines provided in the React documentation, which included installing NodeJS to ensure proper functioning of the application.
-A client and server side is set up to communicate between each other.
-The client-server architecture is established so that the client can initiate requests to a separate program, the server, which then responds to those requests.
-In the context of login and signup for my project, this means that the client, such as a web page or mobile app, sends a request to the server to either log in or sign up a user, and the server then responds with the appropriate information or confirmation.
-To securely store users' credentials upon sign-up, I employed the use of MongoDB Atlas to keep all the data.
-For my project, I utilized two distinct API's to gather data about dogs.
-One is the Dog API available at https://dog.ceo/dog-api and the other is the Dog API, which can be accessed at https://documenter.getpostman.com/view/4016432/the-dog-api/RW81vZ4Z

 **Author:** Raymond Huang

 **Website Design using Figma**